-|Why do we take photographs?||What are the Composition Rules?||How do I take more interesting photographs?||How do I tell a story or demonstrate a message through photos?
+How do I tell a story or demonstrate a message through photos?

-|How do we recognize a good photograph?||How do I focus on my subject?||What are the different types of pictures I can take, and how do they differ?||What are the elements of a good story?
+What are the different types of pictures I can take, and how do they differ?

 How can photography be used to share my thoughts with the world?

-What are the different settings my camera has, and how do I select them?||What can digital manipulation do to my photographs?
+What are the different settings my camera has, and how do I select them?

 How do colors work together to enhance my photographs?

 Texts and Materials Students Must Purchase

 A Pringles can.
 Any flavor will suffice.

 A digital camera that can capture quality images.
 Any digital camera that connects to your computer will work, but one that meets the following specs is ideal:

-- At least 8 megapixels (most cameras made today meet this requirement)
+At least 8 megapixels (most cameras made today meet this requirement)

-- An optical zoom lens of at least x4 (note: not the same thing as digital zoom.
+An optical zoom lens of at least x4 (note: not the same thing as digital zoom.
 Optical zoom means that the lens moves in and out of the camera as you change zoom)

-- It should have optical image stabilization (unless you are planning on using a tripod most of the time, which isn’t a bad idea anyway)
+It should have optical image stabilization (unless you are planning on using a tripod most of the time, which isn’t a bad idea anyway)